abril-bazann/columbus/README.md

 # Columbus
 Columbus is a web app about Modern Architecture.
-Developed with HTML5, CSS3, Bootstrap, Python, Django, JavaScript, React.js hosteada en Heroku.
+Developed with HTML5, CSS3, Bootstrap, Python, Django hosteada en Heroku.

 # You can find
 - index.html: home (with new posts and definition)